Albanian comics: Brief history

 In Kosovo comic culture was influenced most notably by the subculture in Yugoslavia, although other countries had influence.
 The first comic-strip published in Kosovo was Tafë Kusuri by Agim Qena (Rilindja newspaper).
 There was also an Albanian comic magazine published in Pristina, Kosovo during the nineties parallel governance, and it was called Strip Arti.
 It featured comics created by local and international authors.
 The magazine was discontinued for the lack of founding.
 Without "Strip Arti" the comic culture had continued mainly through children and teenager magazines.
 A magazine dedicated to alternative arts Hapi Alternativ, edited by comics fan Petrit Selimi, published local and foreign comics as well, introducing novel characters such as Hellboy to the Albanian language market.
 Another mixed content magazine was Hareja (published monthly during the nineties by Ibrahim Kadriu) and a weekly children's supplement in Koha Ditore called Vizatori (published 2000–2005 by Yll Rugova).
 Printing house "Rrota" published and translated Spiderman, Alan Ford and X-Men during 2003.
 Later they published a monthly children's magazine called Pishpiriku where a five-page comic (written and illustrated by Trembelat) was regularly featured.

 Daily Zeri in 1999 also published original works, and weekly Java in 2003 published Rrotelat (by Edon Muhaxheri), though both have discontinued the practice.
+In the 2020s Albanian-canadian manga author Arbër Rexhepi published "Super Shqipez" inspired by Albanian history, culture and mythology in Hal-Con, Halifax, Canada.

 In colloquial Albanian comics are called "stripa", showing the influence of Yugoslav comic-culture.

 Comics are difficult to find to buy in Kosovo.
 Some of them are found in distribution points of Rilindja newspapers, while fans can also find limited copies in comics-inspired coffeeshop in downtown Prishtina named Stripdepot as well as Dit' e Nat' bookshop-cafe.